HRI-EU/Rcs/README.md

 ## Getting Started

-Rcs can be compiled with the cmake build system and has mainly been developed on Ubuntu 14.04.
-It does also compile under Ubuntu 16.04 (however Vortex Essentials cannot be enabled there).
+Rcs can be compiled with the cmake build system and has mainly been developed on Ubuntu 14.04 and GCC 4.8.
 To compile it, just type:

     cd <build-directory>
     cmake <source-directory>